New Mexico

 A beloved icon, complex symbol, and anchor for the New Mexico History Museum, the Palace of the Governors is located on the north side of the historic Santa Fe Plaza.

 The Palace was constructed by European settlers in 1610, making it the oldest continuously operating public building in the continental United States.
-Over the centuries, the structure has been extensively modified to meet changing needs and stylistic interests.
+Over the centuries, the structure has undergone extensive modifications to meet changing needs and evolving stylistic preferences.
 The Spanish constructed it for colonial administration.
-As well as Spanish colonial life, the Palace is associated with the Pueblo Revolt (1680–1692), Mexican rule (1821–1848), and statehood for New Mexico (1912–present).
+In addition to Spanish colonial life, the Palace is also associated with the Pueblo Revolt (1680–1690), the Mexican statehood (1821–1848), and Mexico’s history (1912–present).

 The Museum of New Mexico moved into the building in 1909.
-Using local building traditions as inspiration, the building was renovated to strengthen its connections with earlier cultures.
+Drawing inspiration from local building traditions, the building was renovated to strengthen its connections to earlier cultures.
 As a result, Santa Fe and the rest of New Mexico developed a Spanish-Pueblo Revival style.
-This is the Palace of the Governors we see today with a few minor changes.
+This is the Palace of the Governors we see today, with a few minor changes.

-The most photographed church in the United States.
-It was located very close to Taos Pueblo.
-We made the mistake of not seeing this while in Taos and had to make the return drive on a different day.
-If you are in the region, you should combine Taos Pueblo and San Francisco De Asis Mission Church.
-It was built somewhere between the 1700s and early 1800s.
-It is worth seeing for yourself, but it will only take you 30 minutes to an hour at most to view.
-In spring, the locals “enjarre,” or re-mud.
+It was built somewhere between the 1700s and 1800s.
+Seeing it for yourself will only take 30 minutes to an hour at most.
+In spring, the” local” “enjarr”, or re-mud.
 It was essentially adding another layer of mud to keep the building intact.
 While there, we saw the piles of red adobe awaiting this tradition.

 Santa Fe Farmers Market

-Over 150 local growers and vendors now participate in the Santa Fe Farmers Market since it was founded in 1968 by a small group of farmers.
-Located in the Santa Fe Railyard, just a stone’s throw from the city center, it is a lively yet laidback place to visit.
+Over 150 local growers and vendors participate in the Santa Fe Farmers Market, which was founded in 1968 by a small group of farmers.
+The Santa Fe Railyard, a stone’s throw from the center, is a lively yet laid-back place to visit.

 Santa Fe Farmers Market

-Visitors to this market can also shop for souvenirs, sample some local foods, and stop off for a coffee or snack, in addition to perusing endless stands and stalls piled high with fresh produce and colorful foods.
-There are smaller markets to stop by on Tuesdays and Sundays and a Saturday market with live music.
+Visitors to this market can also shop for souvenirs, sample local foods, and stop off for a coffee or snack, while perusing endless stands and stalls piled high with fresh produce and colorful foods.
+There are smaller markets to visit on Tuesdays and Sundays, as well as a Saturday market featuring live music.

 Santa Fe Indian Market

-Santa Fe Indian Market is held annually in August, bringing in thousands of artists, vendors, tourists, and collectors.
-The colorful and chaotic cultural celebration showcases more than 1,200 Native American artists from more than 220 tribes and pueblos.
+Santa Fe Indian Market is held annually in August, attracting thousands of artists, vendors, tourists, and collectors.
+The colorful and chaotic cultural celebration features more than 1,200 Native American artists from over 220 tribes and pueblos.

-The city’s central plaza and surrounding streets are a multitude of stands and stalls selling everything from gorgeous beadwork and basketry to glistening jewelry, textiles, and sculptures.
+The Plaza and surrounding streets are lined with a multitude of stands and stalls selling everything from gorgeous beadwork and basketry to glistening jewelry, textiles, and sculptures.
 The most exquisite artworks will also receive prizes in juried competitions when you visit open studios and galleries.

 Santa Fe Opera House – The Crosby Theater

 The first opera house was built on 199 acres of newly acquired land by John Crosby, the founding director of the Opera Association of New Mexico.
 Every summer festival since July 1957, the company has presented operas of the standard operatic repertoire and new operas.
 This is a stunning outdoor venue!
-Guests can dine here as well as watch opera.
-And, it’s not uncommon for people to tailgate outside the venue.
-If you like the theater or opera, this is one of the most unusual venues you’ll want to experience.
+Guests can catch the game on Monday.
+Anyonelgate outside the venue.
+If you enjoy the theater or unusual performances, you’ll likely appreciate them.

 Where to start!
 The food in New Mexico is spectacular.
-Everything is fresh, handmade, and nothing processed.
-If you stick to local fare, you will not be disappointed, even if Mexican food is not your thing.
-It’s not mine, and anyone who knows me will tell you I am picky.
+Everything is fresh, handmade, and nothing is processed.
+If you stick to local fare, you will not be disappointed.
+You might wonder what I’m like.
+Those who know me will tell you I’m pretty.
 Getting a food endorsement from me is the equivalent of a Nikki Oscar.
 Then there is liquor, specifically tequila.
-Brian and I have tasted quite a bit on our travels, but many places out here have 300/400 tequila’s for you to try.
-If you like a tipple, New Mexico is for you for the food and drinks alone.
+I’ve had my share of tequilas on my travels, but many places here offer 300 to 400 varieties for you to try.
+If you like a tipple, New Mexico is for you, for the food and drinks alone.
 The tequila choices out here compete with what you would expect from Mexico.

 Here are two places we ate at that are worth calling out:

-• Maria’s – Hands down the best food we ate.
+• Maria’s: Maria’s is the best food we ate.
 This place is so rustic and authentic.
-All the bread is made fresh on-site, and you can watch it being made.
+All the bread is made fresh on-site, allowing you to watch it being prepared.
 This place was recommended to us by a local, and it was terrific.
-This place has an extensive tequila selection that is overwhelming!
+This place boasts an extensive tequila selection, which is overwhelming!

-• Sopaipilla Factory Restaurant – The food here was excellent, and you should try it.
-Just know it’s not fancy or rustic.
-Decoration-wise, it’s a bit like a diner, but don’t let that fool you.
-There was a line out of the door for this place!
+• Sopaipilla Factory Restaurant: The food here was excellent; it’s so good you should try it.
+There was a line out the door for this place!

 Speaking of drinks.
-If you order shots – like you do when tequila is the norm, be prepared, most places will fill a large shot glass to the brim.
-At Sopaipilla Factory Restaurant, we had a good chuckle at the shots’ size; they were more like a 10th a bottle per shot.
+If you order shots, as you often do when tequila is the norm, be prepared: most places will fill a large shot glass to the brim.
+At Sopaipilla Factochunk, the shots were smaller, roughly a tenth of a bottle per shot.
 But hey, when in Rome.

 Santa Fe Plaza

-With more than four hundred years of history, Santa Fe Plaza is the city’s heart.
+With over 400 years of history, Santa Fe Plaza is the Heart of the city.
 A scenic square surrounded by historic houses and ancient adobe buildings in the center of the town, it is dotted with monuments and museums.

-As well as excellent art galleries and boutiques, many Native American vendors sell Native American art and crafts at the Plaza, as locals simply call it.
-This city is always something to do or see since it regularly hosts markets, music events, parades, and festivals.
-Santa Fe’s plaza is impossible to visit without passing through at least once or twice, thanks to its many souvenir shops, restaurants, and museums.
+In addition to excellent art galleries and boutiques, many Native American vendors sell Native American art, as locals call it, in the plazas.
+This city is always full of activities and a variety of things to see, as it regularly hosts markets, music events, parades, and festivals.
+Plaza Santa Fe is a must-visit destination that is worth exploring at least once or twice, thanks to its numerous souvenir shops, restaurants, and museums.

 San Miguel Chapel

 Despite its simple appearance, the San Miguel Chapel is believed to be the oldest surviving church in the United States.
-Despite the current chapel’s date of 1710, it was preceded by another chapel that was burned and destroyed during a revolt almost a century ago.
+Although the chapel was constructed in 1710, it was preceded by another chapel that was burned and destroyed during a revolt almost a century ago.

 A charming chapel built by Franciscan friars and Tlaxcalan Indians now boasts attractive adobe architecture and a simple bell tower.
-Despite its earth-colored exterior, the inside is painted white with unique artwork and an impressive altar.
-The San Miguel Chapel is worth visiting in Santa Fe’s historical center for its religious and historical significance.
+Despite its earth-colored exterior, the interior is painted white, featuring unique artwork and an impressive altar.
+The San Migin San Telmo is worth visiting for its religious and historical significance as Santa Fe’s historic center.

 San Miguel Chapel